-Incorporated in 2013, CPGI has a 49% stake in A2Global, Inc., a company shall act as a sub-lessee for the project initiatives of Asian Carmakers Corporation (ACC) and Century Properties Group Inc. in the development and construction commercial office in Fort Bonifacio.
+Incorporated in 2013, CPGI has a 49% shareholdings stake in associate, in A2Global, Inc., a company shall act as a sub-lessee for the project initiatives of Asian Carmakers Corporation (ACC) and Century Properties Group Inc. in the development and construction commercial office in Bonifacio Global City.